devonmoss/dit/current_issues.md

 xp leveling improvements:
     - remove ui from level summary details and just show animation in navbar by level indicator showing +240 or however many points they got.
 That would be much cleaner
+    - make the level summary ui look the way it did before
+    - cleanup the race completion details. it is showing a really ugly total for their xp usage. again we want a nice clean subtle indicator that xp was gained.

+Auth panel updates:
+    - it should only show the username in the top right when logged in
+    - to the right of the username should be an icon to logout. clicking it brings up a little thing asking if they want to logout
+    - clicking the username brings them to their user stats page (currently called my progress)

 training mode:
     - instead of displaying "fast answer" or "lightning quick" use some animations to indicate visually that they were fast